clue1ess/xv6/explanation_xv6.md

 3. switch to the process if found.
 Release of lock should be done by process and reacquire them before coming back to scheduler. if not found , release lock on ptable and return.
     now only initproc is available, so it will switch to it. set per-cpu variable for process(proc) to found process
-4. switchuvm will tell hardware to set up target process's table.
+4. switchuvm will tell hardware to set up target process's table and switch TSS.
     4.1 pushcli?
     4.2 set up TSS(task segment state) to save all kernel registors and kstack and co-processor's data if available.
     4.3 cpu->gdt[].s?